dagstuhl-publishing/codemeta-crosswalk/README.md

 | CodeMeta | BibLatex [^2] |
 | CodeMeta | BibTex [^3]   |

 The codemeta conversion pattern to the above schemes is extendable to other metadata schemes as template classes located under `Schemes` directory.
-The initial mappings are defined in this repository [^4].
+The initial keys correspondence is defined in this repository [^4].

+> There's a scheme template class that can help see this pattern.
+Please consult the crosswalk [^4] and scheme documentations to properly construct this class.

 ## Installation Steps: